 As a member of the local Continuum of Care (CoC) Board of Directors, a City of West Allis Mayoral appointee participates in and influences many of the decisions related to ending homelessness across all demographics in Milwaukee County.
-Additionally, the City of West Allis actively enters both our own allocation of Veterans Administration Supportive Housing (VASH) Vouchers in the Homeless Management and Information Systems (HMIS) database to assist with identifying trends and ensuring that the needs of Veterans is being met.
+Additionally, the City of West Allis actively enters both our own allocation of Veterans Administration Supportive Housing (VASH) Vouchers in the Homeless Management and Information Systems (HMIS) database to assist with identifying trends and ensuring that the needs of Veterans are met.
 The City of West Allis is also actively represented as a member of the State of Wisconsin HMIS Advisory Board.

 The City of West Allis was the first large PHA in Wisconsin that has a "homeless" preference for Housing Choice Voucher (HCV) applicants.
-This preference was introduced prior to the opening of our 2013, 2015, 2021 waitlists-and in 2023 introduced the continuously open (CoC) referral waiting list.
-The City of West Allis' active use of a homeless preference coupled with an active use of the HMIS database better ensures that we are able to identify and house homeless families.
-Further, The City of West Allis actively works with the Milwaukee County Housing Division to ensure that families are connected with the appropriate social services with housing being identified as the most pressing need.
+This preference was introduced prior to the opening of our 2013, 2015, 2021 waitlists-and in the most recent Open Enrollment session for the city introduced the continuously open (CoC) referral waiting list.
+The City of West Allis' active utilizes a homeless preference coupled with an active use of the HMIS database better ensures that we are able to identify and house homeless families.
+Furthermore, the City of West Allis actively works with the Milwaukee County Housing Division to ensure that families are connected with the appropriate social services with housing being identified as the most pressing need.

 While these families may not "lease up" in the City of West Allis many do access safe, decent, and affordable housing along with access to the resources necessary to maintain it.
-In 2023 the City of West Allis was able to house 46 individuals presented as homeless or with a history of homelessness.
-To ensure that families can find available housing options, a computer kiosk is maintained in the Housing offices that assists families search for units online.
+In 2024, the City of West Allis was able to house 51 individuals presented as homeless or with a history of homelessness.
+To ensure that families can find available housing options, a computer kiosk is maintained in the Housing offices that assist families search for units online.
 Landlords also list available units both in the City's Housing Office and on the City of West Allis website.